jackseagrist/Wildfire_Hackathon/index.md

 thinks there needs to be a happy medium to get people out of the way and evacuated, but not too early of a full evacuation (leads to evacuation fatigue) or no evacuation at all.
 Balance (no evac --- happy medium --- full early evac) from Scott

+From Nic Elmquist---------------------------------------
+Great chatting with you all today.

+Below are the things I talked about that you may find helpful…

+Our evacuation map should be available at this link…https://drive.google.com/drive/folders/1iDKAJqwAealCSuWDikNbuLUO0fvdrV8j?usp=sharing .
+It’s “For Internal Use” only so please don’t share, but use for your general awareness.

+The paper regarding Wildfires in California including infrastructure damage can be found here: “Long term trend in wildfire damages in California” - http://emlab.msi.ucsb.edu/sites/emlab.msi.ucsb.edu/files/wildfire-brief.pdf

+The link to the FTP site containing the Fire Progression map is here” https://ftp.nifc.gov/public/incident_specific_data/calif_s/!CALFIRE/2017_Incidents/CA-VNC-103156_Thomas/GIS/Products/20180104/ .
+You should be able to find similar maps for other large incidents in the same locations in their respective folders.

+Attached to the email is a screen shot showing the models we typically use to support incidents, an overview of WFDSS and the modeling support embedded within the site, and a guide to the use of Fire Behavior Fuel Models that are used in the models.

+Chuck’s contact info is below…

+Chuck McHugh

+Fire Spatial Analyst

+Forest Service

+Rocky Mountain Research Station

+Fire, Fuel, and Smoke Science Program

+5775 US Highway 10 W

+Missoula, MT 59808

+charles.mchugh@usda.gov

+www.firelab.org

 #### Problem
 #### Motivation?
 #### Challenges